 How Much Whiter Do You Want Your Smile?

 Again, Matthew is a great example.
 He obviously wanted his smile to be a lot brighter; he’s in Hollywood after all.
-But it’s easy to see that, if you want to make a dramatic change in the color of your smile, you can’t afford to go half way, right?
+It’s easy to see that, if you make a dramatic change in the color of your smile, you can’t stop half way.
 This is one of the most important reasons to look at how many teeth you show when smiling.
-If you want to go a lot brighter, you simply have to do all the teeth that show, which might even include the lower teeth.s
+If you want much brighter teeth, you have to do all the teeth that show.
+Sometimes that means doing the bottom teeth, too.

-If you’re not making a big change in the brightness of your smile, you have a lot more freedom to choose how many teeth will get veneers.
+If you’re keeping the color teeth you already have, you have more freedom to choose how many teeth get veneers.
 In fact, if you like the natural color of your teeth, you might only need to do whichever teeth you don’t like.
 However, if you only get 1-2 teeth done but want your whole smile brighter, do Teeth Whitening FIRST.
 Porcelain can’t be whitened!

 Pro Tip: don’t be a bad patient like I was and call us less than 6 weeks before your wedding (like I did to Dr. Ghim! 🙂 ).
 It puts a little pressure on us.
 Dr. Ghim actually bonded my veneers on just 4 days before the wedding.
 However, you can easily see why I’m so glad I did this before the wedding.